Djn94/FinalPortfolio/README.md

 # FinalPortfolio
-Since I'm having some issues deploying, here are some screens
+Since I'm having some issues deploying, here are some screens.
+The whole app is completely mobile responsive.

 The social media icons have an on hover fade-in effect with the color.
 ![img](https://i.ibb.co/DQrkHSy/home.png